 There are many different opinions about how daily routines should be structured; the specifics of that debate go beyond the scope of our discussion for today.
 That being said, let’s talk about a few simple things that can help you get started at home.

 One of the most basic parts of every student’s day is mealtimes.
 Planning at least one meal for everyone in the house to have as a family is a great place to start.
 This meal doesn’t necessarily have to be dinner.
 Having a regular 15-minute breakfast together each day can have significant results.
-This also gives parents a chance to introduce children to simple responsibility with tasks such as carrying the silverware to the table or putting their plates in the sink afterward.
+This also gives parents a chance to introduce children to simple responsibilities with tasks such as carrying the silverware to the table or putting their plates in the sink afterward.

 Another way of turning something that already happens into part of the routine is by having bedtime rituals.
 These rituals help children learn how to slow down when appropriate and allow them to associate certain activities with sleep.
-Is it taking a bath, reading a story, or listening to soft music are all potential activities that can be part of this, depending on what works for each family.
+Taking a bath, reading a story, or listening to soft music are all potential activities that can be part of this, depending on what works for each family.
 These rituals can be reinforced from a very young age by asking questions like “What do we do after we put on our pajamas?”

 Ultimately, having a predictable structure is extremely helpful to students of all ages.
 With that said, it’s always worth remembering that so is flexibility.
 As important as routine may be, it is even more important to avoid adhering to a schedule too rigidly or allowing changes to throw your kids (or you) off balance when they inevitably happen.